yodrew/darkroomretreat/manuscript/water.md

 [![plan: toilet liner](images/toilet-liner.png)](http://darkroomretreat.com/img/plan/toilet-liner.pdf)

 - top
-    - platform made of 15--20mm tongue and groove boards or 12--19mm plywood
+    - platform made of 15--20 tongue and groove boards or 12--20 plywood
-    - front and back boards, ~25mm x 37mm, go under platform to fit on top of front and back frame pieces and between frame legs
+    - front and back boards, ~24 x 36, go under platform to fit on top of front and back frame pieces and between frame legs
     - hole is at least 20mm smaller than bucket opening all the way around
     - attach toilet seat to top
     - reinforcer only for tongue and groove boards, directly behind toilet seat mounts
 - frame
-    - made of 25mm x 37 lumber
+    - made of 24 x 36 lumber
     - joint is extra strong, non-planar joint (see [____gridbeam.com____](http://gridbeam.com))
     - black dots indicate heads of screws.
 Always drill pilot holes for screws.
     - adjust leg height to allow a 15mm space between top of bucket and underside of toilet top
 - liner
-    - made of thick plastic sheeting
+    - made of thick plastic sheeting (0.006" or 0.02mm)
     - folds into an open box
     - resulting triangular gussets in corners **A** fold against outside of liner
     - liner fits inside frame